 Using the Kafka.Version key in orderer.yaml, you can configure which version of the Kafka protocol is used to communicate with the Kafka cluster's brokers.
 Kafka brokers are backward compatible with older protocol versions.
 Because of a Kafka broker's backward compatibility with older protocol versions, upgrading your Kafka brokers to a new version does not require an update of the Kafka.Version key value, but the Kafka cluster might suffer a performance penalty while using an older protocol version.

-7.13.6 Debugging
+8.20.6 Debugging

-Set General.
-LogLevel to DEBUG and Kafka.
-Verbose in orderer. yaml to true.
+Set environment variable FABRIC_LOGGING_SPEC to DEBUG and set Kafka.
+Verbose to true in orderer. yaml.